c7/c7.se/content/article/2024-09-17-wasm-plugins-for-typst-using-zig.md

 We are now ready to write a little [Typst](https://typst.app/) plugin in [Zig](https://ziglang.org/).

 Two functions are exported from this plugin;
- - The `hello` function whichdoes not take any arguments, and it can not fail.
+ - The `hello` function, which does not take any arguments and it can not fail.
  - The `echo` function on the other hand takes a single _(Typst [`bytes`](https://typst.app/docs/reference/foundations/bytes/) value)_ argument as input and echoes it back to the host, this function can fail on allocation _(unlikely to happen for this example)_

 ## 3. Plugin